 #41: The Lost Prince

-This isn’t bad as such… it’s mildly entertaining and certainly has some merit… But from a historical perspective it falls on its boney backside.
-It’s not that it gets the framework wrong… it doesn’t… It’s more what they add in, what they miss out and how they present the story and the characters in general…
+This isn’t bad as some, it’s mildly entertaining and certainly has some merit.
+But from a historical perspective it falls on its boney backside.
+It’s not that it gets the framework wrong, it doesn’t… It’s more what they add in, what they miss out and how they present the story and the characters in general.

-The film is a biography of Prince John, son of George V who suffered from epileptic seizures and died young at the age of 13.
-This film purports to be about how the royal family dealt with John’s condition and how they tried to protect him from the outside world… Well you would think so as that’s actually what History tells us happened… But here they portray John as a sort of simpleton who draws pictures and likes gardening… granted, John did keep and tend to a garden and there is every chance he drew pictures… But theres no evidence he was a simpleton… In fact, all the evidence points to the opposite… He was certainly a happy child (much happier than the other Royal Children) who liked playing jokes on his friends (i’ll get to them) and fighting with swords.
-It is entirely possible that he had some form of autism as well as epilepsy… But autism doesn’t make a person a simpleton… sometimes it can be characterized by learning difficulties yes… But there are plenty of people in the world with learning difficulties and they aren’t simpletons.
+The film is a biography of Prince John, son of George V who suffered from epileptic seizures and died young at the age of thirteen.
+This film purports to be about how the royal family dealt with John’s condition and how they tried to protect him from the outside world… Well you would think so, as that’s actually what history tells us happened… But here they portray John as a sort of simpleton who draws pictures and likes gardening.
+Granted, John did keep and tend to a garden and there is every chance he drew pictures, but there’s no evidence he was a simpleton.
+In fact, all the evidence points to the opposite.
+He was certainly a happy child (much happier than the other royal children) who liked playing jokes on his friends (I’ll get to them) and fighting with swords.
+It is entirely possible that he had some form of autism as well as epilepsy, but autism doesn’t make a person a simpleton.
+Sometimes it can be characterised by learning difficulties, yes, but there are plenty of people in the world with learning difficulties and they aren’t simpletons.

 Ahhh yes.
-The royal children… George V had six children… and four of them are conspicuous in this film by their abscence.
-There is no Prince Edward who was notoriously unsympathetic to his brothers plight, especially after his death in 1919… There’s none of him.
-There’s no Bertie, No Henry and No Princess Mary.
-Theres a brief glimpse of them at one point and a reference at the beggining of the film but other than that nothing.
-The film does accurately portray Johns close relationship with his brother George but again George’s character is a little lacking.
-He’s portrayed as being a little jealous of John’s isolation, hating Naval college and wanting to be artsy and musical etc… I’m not sure if any of that is even remotely true… its certainly known that in later life he was into experimental drugs and numerous bisexual affairs… But there is no evidence for the way he is portrayed here.
+The royal children… George V had six children… Four of them are conspicuous in this film by their absence.
+There is no Prince Edward, who was notoriously unsympathetic to his brother’s plight, especially after his death in 1919.
+There’s none of him.
+There’s no Bertie, no Henry and no Princess Mary.
+There’s a brief glimpse of them at one point and a reference at the beginning of the film but other than that nothing.
+The film does accurately portray John’s close relationship with his brother George but, again, George’s character is a little lacking.
+He’s portrayed as being jealous of John’s isolation, hating naval college and wanting to be artsy and musical etc. I’m not sure if any of that is even remotely true.
+It’s certainly known that in later life he was into experimental drugs and numerous bisexual affairs, but there is no evidence for the way he is portrayed here.

-And again, its not as if John was isolated… He had local friends around the farmhouse where he lived and he was present at intimate family gatherings… yet none of this is pictured.
-Queen Mary visits him from time to time… but you never see the truth… that he was really only kept away from the public for fear of his ilness embarassing the royal family… And he was never as alone and cut off as he is depicted here.
+And again, its not as if John was isolated.
+He had local friends around the farmhouse where he lived and he was present at intimate family gatherings, yet none of this is pictured.
+Queen Mary visits him from time to time but you never see the truth, that he was only kept away from the public for fear of his illness embarrassing the royal family.
+He was never as alone and cut off as he is depicted here.
 That only happened after he had died and he was effectively airbrushed from history and never mentioned.
-And this is never even adhered to.
+This is never even adhered to.

-But on top of all of this you have the most stupid inclusion of all… The Romanovs.
-They make an appearance at the beggining and then they hang over everything else… at the expense of the film dealing with British Politics, the real causes of the first world war (here the russians are blamed) It’s hardly neccessarry considering what the film is supposed to be about… Prince John would have hardly known about the Romanovs… yet here he is with an imaginary Tsar Nicholas beating carpets and living with him on his farm… its ludicrous that they should be given such weight when they should barely feature, if at all.
-And later on for some reason we see an imaginary Kaiser sipping tea on the front lawn (Really.)
+But on top of all of this you have the most stupid inclusion of all, the Romanovs.
+They make an appearance at the beginning and then they hang over everything else, at the expense of the film dealing with British politics, the real causes of the First World War (here the Russians are blamed.)
+It’s hardly necessary considering what the film is supposed to be about.
+Prince John would have hardly known about the Romanovs, yet here he is with an imaginary Tsar Nicholas beating carpets and living with him on his farm.
+Its ludicrous that they should be given such weight when they should barely feature, if at all.
+And later on, for some reason, we see an imaginary Kaiser sipping tea on the front lawn (Really!)
 In fact, the whole thing seems obsessed with the Russians.
-Queen Alexandra (wife of King Edward) obsesses over a picture of Tsar Nicholas and George V together and what seems like an awful lot of time is spent dealing with the fall of the Romanovs… we also see their death for goodness sake… And its not as if this Russian politcs has any impact on the main plot… it doesn’t.
-It just seems to me like pointless filler material where the time could have been better spent with the stuff they missed out like Edward VII’s death, The missing royal children and John’s farmhouse friends.
-I came across a reference to him watching a Zeppelin flying over his farmhouse in 1916… Why not show that?
+Queen Alexandra (wife of King Edward) obsesses over a picture of Tsar Nicholas and George V together and what seems like an awful lot of time is spent dealing with the fall of the Romanovs… We also see their death for goodness sake… And it’s not as if this Russian politics has any impact on the main plot… It doesn’t.
+It just seems to me like pointless filler material where the time could have been better spent with the stuff they missed out, like Edward VII’s death, the missing royal children and John’s farmhouse friends.
+I came across a reference to him watching a Zeppelin flying over his farmhouse in 1916.
+Why not show that?

 But to quit complaining for a moment, this film is watchable.
-Yes it has poor acting but it’s made up for by a few good characters (Gambon’s Edward VII and John’s nanny Charlote ‘Lalla’ Bill… whose name is inexplicably pronounced as LA-LA when i have it on good authority that it’s actually pronounced LA-LUH.)
-And the framework of the real story is there… the embarassment Johns Ilness caused the Royal family, his relationship with brother George etc… It’s just that they miss stuff out and become obsessed with Rusian Politics.
+Yes it has poor acting but it’s made up for by a few good characters (Gambon’s Edward VII and John’s nanny Charlote ‘Lalla’ Bill… Whose name is inexplicably pronounced as LA-LA when I have it on good authority that it’s actually pronounced LA-LUH.)
+The framework of the real story is there, the embarrassment John’s illness caused the Royal family, his relationship with brother George etc… It’s just that they miss stuff out and become obsessed with Russian politics.